Why does Password Safe complain when loading Bimil files?

 Can I safely open Password Safe files with Bimil?

 Yes.
 Bimil will not remove any fields you have in your .psafe3 file regardless of whether it supports them or not.
-However, that doesn’t necessarily work both ways as you can do some things in Bimil you cannot do in Passoword Safe.
-Best examples for this are credit card fields and two-factor authentication fields.
-And Bimil allows multiple fields of same type while Password Safe does not.
+However, that doesn’t necessarily work both ways as you can do some things in Bimil you cannot do in Password Safe.
+Best examples for this are credit card and two-factor authentication fields.
+Additionally, Bimil allows multiple fields of same type while Password Safe does not.

 Why bother with Password Safe compatibility in the first place?

 Password Safe format has been designed by Bruce Schneier and it is generally thought as the best format for this purpose.
-While original Bimil format was a bit more flexible and, I believe, secure, I’ve decided to go for something with more peer reviewed.
+While original Bimil format was a bit more flexible and, I believe, secure, I’ve decided to go for something that has been peer reviewed.